 The Frye Art Museum is seeking a flexible and detail-oriented team player to join the Education team.
 As a key member of the Education team, the Manager, Public Engagement develops, oversees and implements a wide range of public programs that use the Frye’s collection and exhibitions as a springboard for exploring the issues of our time, facilitating conversation, and engaging our community in relevant social dialogues.

 In this position, the Manager will center diversity, equity, accessibility, and inclusion by working with a range of communities and partners to offer creative and collaborative public programs, ensuring that the Frye is a welcoming space for all.
-To achieve this work, the Manager will build and maintain productive relationships with Museum colleagues, partners, and other stakeholders.
+To achieve this work, the Manager will build and maintain productive relationships with Museum colleagues, artists, program partners, and other stakeholders.

 - Work with Education team, Curatorial team, community partners, artists, and other stakeholders to research, develop, and present an annual slate of inclusive, cross-disciplinary, and engaging programs for adults, the local community, and the general public, such as lectures, tours, gallery talks, symposia, films, performances, studio classes, workshops, and more, that will interpret and complement the Frye’s collection and exhibitions in addition to shaping the Frye as a welcoming space for all.

 - Identify goals and measures of success of for public programs, including strategies for audience growth and diversity and opportunities for revenue-generating experiences.

 - Collaborate with Director of Education & Community Partnerships and Communications team to ensure effective promotion of public programs.

 - Identify, manage, and contract with guest speakers, artists, musicians, and teaching artists for public programs.

 - Staff all public programs and work closely with Development Coordinator to schedule event volunteers.